Cambridge (UK Parliament constituency)

 Cambridge is a constituency represented in the House of Commons of the UK Parliament since 2015 by Daniel Zeichner of the Labour Party.

+Centred on the university city of Cambridge, it is one of the country's oldest continuously constituted constituencies.
+It was created in 1295 and returned two Members of Parliament (MPs) and was represented in the House of Commons of England until 1707, then in the House of Commons of Great Britain from 1707 to 1800, and then in the House of Commons of the United Kingdom from 1801 to 1885.
+From 1885 onwards, the seat has elected one MP.

-It was held by the Conservatives from 1967 to 1992, since when it has been represented alternately by both Labour and the Liberal Democrats.
+It was held by the Conservatives from 1967 to 1992, since which time it has been represented alternately by both Labour and the Liberal Democrats.

 In the 2016 referendum to leave the European Union, the constituency voted 73.8% to remain.

 Constituency profile

-One of the oldest continuously constituted constituencies, it was created in 1295 and is centred on the university city of Cambridge.

 The current constituency covers the majority of the city of Cambridge, including the areas of Arbury (which contains some social housing), Chesterton, Newnham, Cherry Hinton and the village of Trumpington; but the city's Queen Edith's ward (which includes Addenbrooke's Hospital and Homerton College) is in the neighbouring South Cambridgeshire constituency.
-Trumpington was added in 2010 from the South Cambridgeshire constituency.

 Residents are healthier and wealthier than the UK average.

 History

 Overview of results before 1992

 Cambridge returned two Members to Parliament from 1295 until 1885, using the bloc vote system.
 These were generally townsmen who were involved in local government, with at least sixty mayors of Cambridge having served as MP by 1621.
-Under the Redistribution of Seats Act 1885 representation was reduced to one member with effect from the 1885 general election.
+Under the Redistribution of Seats Act 1885 representation was reduced to one member, using the first-past-the-post system, with effect from the 1885 general election.

-From 1910 to 1992, Cambridge was won by the Conservatives, save for 1945 to 1950 and 1966 to 1968, when it was Labour-held.
+From 1910 to 1992, Cambridge was won by the Conservatives, save for the periods 1945 to 1950 and 1966 to 1967, when it was Labour-held with small majorities.